GalacticDynamics/galax/docs/getting_started.rst

 By default, this method uses Leapfrog integration , which is a fast, symplectic integration scheme.
-The returned object is an instance of the :class:`~galax.dynamics.Orbit` class, which is similar to the :class:`~galax.dynamics.PhaseSpacePosition` but represents a collection of phase-space positions at times::
+The returned object is an instance of the :class:`~galax.dynamics.Orbit` class, which is similar to the :class:`~galax.coordinates.PhaseSpacePosition` but represents a collection of phase-space positions at times::

     >>> orbit